AFA Liga Profesional de Fútbol: Media coverage

 In Argentina, matches are broadcast by American companies ESPN and Turner, which signed a contract for 5 years where both companies agreed to pay A$ 3,200 million per year.
 Local company Torneos, who was formerly the official broadcaster of the Argentine championship from 1985 until 2009, will take over the content production of the games for Fox and La Corte will handle content production for Turner while Cablevisión, DirecTV and Telecentro will be the TV operators.

 Until the agreement with Fox and Turner was signed, Argentine football matches were broadcast nationally by El Trece, Telefe, America TV, and Channel 7.
 Games were free in Argentina from 2009 to 2016 thanks to the "Fútbol para Todos" (Football for Everyone) program, when the National Government and AFA decided rescind the agreement.
 The Government paid A$9,500 million for 7 years.

 The league attracts television audiences beyond South America, Europe, Africa and MENA.
 The matches are broadcast in over 80 countries.
 In Latin America the matches are broadcast live by ESPN (three matches per week), TyC Sports International (all the matches per week) and another streaming platforms like Prende TV, Star+ and Fanatiz (together with AFA Play).
 In the United States, the matches are streamed on Paramount+ since 2021.
-BeIN Sports broadcasts the games live in France and MENA regions.
+BeIN Sports broadcasts the games live in France Dubai Sports broadcasts the games live in MENA regions.
 ITV showed highlights on a regional basis with the introduction of overnight broadcasting in 1988–89.
 Channel 5 showed highlights from 1999 to 2003, while Premier Sports showed live games across 2011 and 2012.

 In the United States, in the 2004–05 season, ESPN Deportes (instead of Fox Sports networks), broadcast some matches from El Clásico del Domingo (Like other football competitions as Bundesliga, Ligue 1 or Copa Libertadores).